FairPlayInternal/gophish/CONTRIBUTING.md

 This guide details how to contribute to gophish in a way that is efficient for everyone involved.

 Gophish currently only comes in one flavor, gophish Community Edition (CE), which is our free and open source edition.
 In the future, we reserve the right to create an Enterprise Edition, though we're currently pouring our effort into create a rock-solid open source platform.
-This document will be updated if an EE edition is created.
+This document will be updated if an EE edition is .

 ## Contributor license agreement